PSHE Association Spring Conference 2025

-We are delighted to open bookings for the 2025 PSHE Association Spring Conference and would like to invite as many PSHE teachers, leads and other professionals as possible to attend this flagship event on the PSHE calendar.
+Bookings close at 9am GMT on 6 March 2025 for the PSHE Association Spring Conference 2025.
+We would like to invite all PSHE teachers, leads and other professionals to attend this half-day online event.

 Dr Chris van Tulleken, doctor, BBC broadcaster and best-selling author